-To unconvinced draft resisters, he offered the promise that they would not be punished for their actions, and they could avoid having a felony To undischarged deserters, he offered an immediate end to their fugitive status, with the promise that they would not be court-martialed or imprisoned for their offenses.
+To unconvinced draft resisters, he offered the promise that they would not be punished for their actions, and they could avoid having a felony conviction on their records.
+Their prosecutions would be dropped.
+All others whose cases had not yet resulted were relieved of any future danger of prosecution.

+To undischarged deserters, he offered an immediate end to their fugitive status, with the promise that they would not be court-martialed or imprisoned for their offenses.
 They would receive an immediate Undesirable Discharge.
 To a small number of absentees with particularly good records or other special circumstances, application to the program resulted in an immediate discharge under honorable conditions.